 The Red Cross

 Tenant Participation and Community Engagement Program

-The aim of the TPCE is to improve outcomes for FACS housing tenants.
+The aim of the TPCE is to improve outcomes for DCJ housing tenants.
 It does this by making it easier for tenants to access information and advice about their housing, and by providing tenants with more opportunities to be involved in decisions on their tenancies and communities.

 More information is available on the TPCE factsheet